Prologue to Act 1

 And if we meet we shall not ’scape a brawl,

 For now, these hot days, is the mad blood stirring.
-(3.1.1–4)

-These lines by Benvolio at the beginning of Act III show how little the Prince’s threats have done to make Verona a safer place.
+These four lines by Benvolio at the beginning of Act 3, Scene 1 show how little the Prince’s threats have done to make Verona a safer place.
 Benvolio, a Montague, fears that even a chance meeting with the Capulets in the street could lead to another brawl.
 Verona’s hot weather, says Benvolio, might also make tempers flare, stirring up people’s “mad blood” and making them lose their senses.
 Benvolio’s words turn tragically prophetic when Tybalt and his kinsmen show up and start a brawl.
 Mercutio, who is neither a Montague nor a Capulet but a kinsman of Verona’s Prince, dies in the fight.

 There is no world without Verona walls